 Just to break even the stock would have to go up to $232.50 on the day these options expire.
 It could very easily do that.
 Last week however it traded down $1.16 on the week.
 Sometimes these options can be very slow to move.
 It's not like playing options on stocks like Tesla or Boeing.
 Now this.

 If their earnings report is going to be good you might see the stock now start to nudge up in the next two weeks.
 Some people closer to the action might be better aware of what could happen.
 July 31st is not that far away.
 For that reason alone these options might be something to consider.
 A strong earnings report would do wonders for this stock.
 Do I like Waste Management options as a trading vehicle?
-One thing I know is that holding one or two of these contracts that expires three months out could very easily give you a return of 15% or 25% in a three or four week period of time.
-Would you be satisfied with such a modest gain?
-Look at it's chart.
-Anyone buying in around the middle of May did very well if they held on to them until the 1st of June.
-That's the way it sometimes trades.
+Not really.
+It's not like a Tesla or a Costco which has news on both out everyday.

 The bottom line is that knowing about Waste Management options is kind of a distraction.
+The low liquidity doesn't help the cause for trading them, yet that is not really an issue if you play them with a longer term horizon.
 They will always be there.
 Start to follow them if you wish.
-I will check back in on these October Calls in a few weeks time.
+I will check back in on these October Calls in a few weeks time.** A Sept, 6th update.
+They have done nothing.
+Well actually they have dropped over half price in value.
+Here now is it's 90 day chart.

 Comments